amanoxsolutions/mlops-realtime-data-ingestion/doc/MLOPS.md

 Why?

 Because this way we can update how the model is trained and monitored without having to commit, merge code and run pipelines.
-Throughout the MLOps lifecycle, the MLOps pipeline can update those parameters (e.g. model validation threshold) which will automatically be used by the MLOps pipeline processes the next time they run.
+Throughout the MLOps lifecycle, the MLOps pipeline can update those parameters (e.g. tuning hyperparameters, model validation threshold) which will automatically be used by the MLOps pipeline processes the next time they run.

 To achieve this, parameters describing the
 * model target